swarve/ayearlessordinary.com/_posts/2015-06-10-ciudad-perdida.md

 ### Day 3

-As our tour group was only 3 people, we were much faster than the other groups who occasionally had people who loved the slower, wandering in the jundle style of hiking.
-As a group we much preferred to power through the hikes & climbs, so we were adament to be the first group to reach the Ciudad Perdida on day 3.
+As our tour group was only 3 people, we were much faster than the other groups who occasionally had people who loved the slower, wandering in the jungle style of hiking.
+As a group we much preferred to power through the hikes & climbs, so we were adamant to be the first group to reach the Ciudad Perdida on day 3.

 We quickly ate breakfast at around 5:30am and set off up the river towards the 1400 steps that took us up to the city.